 The 2022 Equity Incentive Plan (the "2022 Plan") was approved by Autodesk's stockholders and became effective on June 16, 2022.
 The 2022 Plan replaced the 2012 Employee Stock Plan, as amended, and the 2012 Outside Directors' Stock Plan, as amended (collectively, the "Prior Plans"), and no further equity awards may be granted under the Prior Plans.
 The 2022 Plan reserves up to 23 million shares.
 The 2022 Plan permits the grant of stock options, restricted stock units, and restricted stock awards.
 Each restricted stock unit or restricted stock award granted will be counted against the shares authorized for issuance under the 2022 Plan as 2.08 shares.
-If a granted option, restricted stock unit, or restricted stock award expires or becomes unexercisable for any reason, the unpurchased or forfeited shares that were granted may be returned to the 2022 Plan and may become available for future grant under the 2022 Plan.
-As of October 31, 2022, 893 thousand shares subject to restricted stock units and restricted stock awards have been granted under the 2022 Plan.
-Restricted stock units that were granted under the 2022 Plan vest over one to three years from the date of grant.
+If a granted option, restricted stock unit, or restricted stock award expires or becomes unexercisable for any reason, the unpurchased or forfeited shares that were granted may be returned to the 2022 Plan and may become available for future grant under the 2022 Plan vest over one to three years from the date of grant.
+The 2022 Plan vest over one to three years from the date of grant.
 The 2022 Plan will expire on March 17, 2032.
 At October 31, 2022, approximately 22 million shares were available for future issuance under the 2022 Plan.